Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 One of the books that has helped me shed my denominational indoctrination and let the Bible speak with power is F. F. Bruce, Answers to Questions.
 In it he makes several good comments about Acts 2:38.
 One that grabbed me is:

-Moderns want clear, concise statement of doctrine which can be affirmed, but usually only by a "proof-text" method of interpretation which isolates only those texts that fit their pre-understanding and biases (see seminar on Biblical Interpretation, www.freebiblecommentary.org)
+Moderns want clear, concise statement of doctrine which can be affirmed, but usually only by a "proof-text" method of interpretation which isolates only those texts that fit their pre-understanding and biases (see seminar on Biblical Interpretation, www.freebiblecommentary.org).
+Modern believers ask many questions that the original hearers and readers of the NT would never have thought of.

 SPECIAL TOPIC: THE BAPTISM OF THE SPIRIT